johnwcowan/r7rs-work/EnumsCowan.md

 ### Enum set mutators

+These procedures are linear-update: that is, they may or may not modify their *enum-set* argument, and any existing references to it are invalidated.

 `(enum-set-adjoin! `*enum-set enum* ...`)`

 Returns an enum-set that contains the members of *enum-set* and the *enums*.
 It is an error if the members of the result do not all belong to the same enum type.
-The value of *enum-set* may or may not be altered in the process.

 `(enum-set-delete! `*enum-set enum* ...`)`

 Returns an enum-set that contains the members of *enum-set* excluding the *enums*.
 It is an error if the members of the result do not all belong to the same enum type.
-The value of *enum-set* may or may not be altered in the process.

 `(enum-set-delete-all! `*enum-set list* ...`)`

 Returns an enum-set that contains the members of *enum-set* excluding the members of *list*.
 It is an error if the members of the result do not all belong to the same enum type.
-The value of *enum-set* may or may not be altered in the process.

 ### Enum set operations